 Lately, it’s been washed nearly every day, so that’s a good thing.

 The Quivering Pen's motto can be summed up in two words: Book Evangelism.
-The blog is written and curated by David Abrams, author of the Iraq War comedy Fobbit (Grove/Atlantic, 2012), from his home office in Butte, Montana.
+The blog is written and curated by David Abrams, author of the novels Fobbit (Grove/Atlantic, 2012) and Brave Deeds (coming in 2017), from his home office in Butte, Montana.
 It is fueled by early-morning cups of coffee, the occasional bowl of Cheez-Its, and a lifelong love of good books.